100 Hurt as

 The board report was released yesterday by the Queensland Transport Minister (Mr. Moores).

-consisting of four New South Wales Railway Department officers and 2 Queensland
+four New South Wales Railway Department officers and 2

-Railway Department officers, met for four days in Brisbane behind closed
+Queensland Railway Department officers, met for four days in

 The train driver was Michael Keane of Ipswich Road, Moorooka.

 The New South Wales Railway Commissioner (Mr. N.

 McAisker) said last night that action against Keane was being

 considered.
 He said that Keane had not driven a train since

 The New South Wales Railways Department operates the interstate railway line through Kyogle to South Brisbane under an agreement with the Queensland Government.

 having wrongly assumed that the dynamic brake had failed and

 the engine had shut down, pushed in the emergency stop button